simon-johansson/music-quiz-outdated/README.md

 Preform steps 1-6 above.
 Run `grunt dev` to start the development server and watch for file changes.
 Changes to files will trigger the server to restart and SCSS/CoffeeScript files to be recompiled.

+## Contributing

+If your interested in contributing then please do so!
+Raise an issue in the tracker if you have ideas for improvements or new features.
+Or better yet, fork the repo and make pull requests (would be awesome!)

 <!-- ## To Play locally